 As the company no longer operates the airport itself, the land and buildings have become investment properties.
 At the instruction of London Luton Airport Limited, Deloitte LLP have valued the freehold interest in London Luton Airport as at 31st March 2016.
 The normal level of passengers is 18 million however, as a result of COVIDF 19 passengers have fallen to 3 million in 2020/21, 7 million in 2021/22 and 13.5 million in 2022/23.
-It is expected that passenger numbers will reach pre-pandemic levels in 2023/24.
+It is expected that passenger numbers will reach prepandemic levels in 2023/24.
 This will have an impact on the valuation of the airport and will result in future impairment.
-The next valuation was due to be undertaken as at 31st March 2022; it has, however, been agreed that, the valuation will be reviewed annually in the intervening periods to ensure the investment properties are reflected at fair value.
+The valuation was undertaken as at 31st March 2023 and will be reviewed annually to ensure the investment properties are reflected at fair value.